 - WordPress connector tools

 Remote MCPs extend Opal's capabilities by connecting to external MCP servers that Optimizely has approved.
-Once you add a remote MCP, a tile becomes available on the Connectors tab for users in the organization to authenticate.
+Opal administrators connect to the remote MCP and then users can authenticate to view their own information.

 For Opal users

 Use the Connectors tab to link your personal third-party accounts to Opal.
-This ensures that Opal acts on your behalf by using your identity and permissions when calling connector tools, rather than a shared organizational account.
+This ensures Opal uses your identity and permissions when calling connector tools, rather than a shared account.

 Benefits of personal authentication